Hana-Le/blogdown_Hana/content/_index.md

 ---
 title: "Hana Lê"
-subtitle: "Graduate Statistician/Data Analyst"
+subtitle: "Graduate Statistician/ Data Analyst"
-description: "Welcome to my personal website!  &#128075;
+description: "Welcome to my personal website!
-As a recent graduate in the field of data science, I am eager to continue learning and sharing my insights through my blog.
-Follow along as I document my projects and discuss the latest trends in the industry."
+As a recent graduate in the field of applied statistics, I am eager to continue learning and growing in the field.
+My goal is to use this blog as a way to document my journey and share my learning experiences with others.🥳"
 images:
   - img/Hana-Le2.png
 image_left: false